Skip to content

 Project Settings

-To enable all the functionality provided by bluefox.email, you need to fill in all the project settings.
-If you want to use different domains or sending emails for different environments (e.g., staging or production), create separate projects for each environment.
+To enable all the functionality provided by BlueFox Email, you need to fill in all the project settings.
+If you want to use different domains or sending emails for different delivery modes (e.g., staging or production), create separate projects for each environment.

-Users can add, update, or delete a custom logo for their project.
+Users can add, update, or remove a custom logo for their project.
 This logo will be displayed on the subscription preferences page and double opt-in confirmation page success message to provide branding consistency.

 To manage the project logo: